Online Casino Security Guide

 SSL encrypts all data flowing to and from the site, especially sensitive info like your personal and bank card details.
-SSL is the same hi-tech software used by credit card companies to stop your account details being hacked by unlawful parties.
+SSL is the same hi-tech software used by credit card companies to stop your account details being hacked by third parties.

 128-bit encryption is a nifty bit of kit.
 Basically, it applies a completely unique code key to every transaction that takes place from your bank to the online casino.
 As the key always changes, would-be criminals have to go to even more trouble to hack into the transaction.

 If you've played roulette in a live casino, you'll know the wheel and ball are governed by various factors: the spin of the wheel, the way the dealer drops the ball into it, the luck of the drop as the ball hits the various parts of the wheel before resting into a slot.